rohit-lunavara/Nand2Tetris/README.md

 11. Creating the complete compiler from the syntax analyzer for the Jack programming language.

-12. Creating the Jack OS which implements the libraries to provide access for the hardware of the computer.
+12. Creating the Jack OS which implements the libraries mentioned above to provide access for the hardware of the computer.

 ## Credits